Smokin Zo's BBQ

 Planning Review for Pitmaster BBQ Catering in Kearny, New Jersey

 Every Smokin Zo’s BBQ request in Kearny, New Jersey is reviewed before we recommend a plan.
 We look at the details that affect real service: headcount, schedule, menu direction, site access, event-readiness needs, and whether the request fits the way smoked BBQ should be served.
-We do not publish client names, exact event addresses, phone numbers, emails, budgets, private notes, or operating partner details.
+We do not publish client names, exact event addresses, phone numbers, emails, budgets, Private Notes, OR operating partner details.

 How We Review Event Fit